AY2324S2-CS2103T-T17-4/tp/docs/UserGuide.md

 1. When using multiple screens, if you move the application to a secondary screen and later switch to using only the primary screen, the GUI will open off-screen.
 The remedy is to delete the `preferences.json` file created by the application before running the application again.
    a.
 Alternatively, for Windows users, you can press Shift and right-click the program icon on the taskbar, Select Move, and use your left or right arrow keys to move the window until the window appears.
+2. The same feedback message 'listed all employees' produced by the application when the list commands (`list all`, `list main`, `list archive`) are inputted is used.
+The current universal feedback message does not provide the user with enough information about which list they are viewing.
+There is currently no remedy for this flaw, and it is set to be a future enhancement.

 ## Planned Enhancements